strange imperialism and neoliberal ethos of the Surf Industrial Complex

-It is perhaps predictable that a business person entrenched in a Chicago School style, neoliberal (recognized as “neoconservative” in the US) pursuit of capitalism will be at odds with a human rights advocate regarding the conceptualizing of empowerment given the context of modern day China.*(see note below “Sri Lanka”) While I cannot with certainty claim to know the inner workings of Mr. Carr’s thoughts concerning his definition of empowerment, or who he believed surfing could empower, I did have the context of his business associations through and within the ASP and the fact that alterations to the ASP board of directors in 2009 opened the board to two Independent Directors, both from successful mainstream businesses (Walt Disney/Dreamworks and Formula 1).*(see note below “Richard Grellman”) Needless to say, our definitions, given the directionality of our perspectives, did not align.
+It is perhaps predictable that a business person entrenched in a Chicago School style, neoliberal (also known as neoconservatism) pursuit of capitalism will be at odds with a human rights advocate regarding the conceptualizing of empowerment given the context of modern day China.*(see note below “Sri Lanka”) While I cannot with certainty claim to know the inner workings of Mr. Carr’s thoughts concerning his definition of empowerment, or who he believed surfing could empower, I did have the context of his business associations through and within the ASP and the fact that alterations to the ASP board of directors in 2009 opened the board to two Independent Directors, both from successful mainstream businesses (Walt Disney/Dreamworks and Formula 1).*(see note below “Richard Grellman”) Needless to say, our definitions, given the directionality of our perspectives, did not align.

 Carr’s suggestion led to a second question: Is the supposed inherent ability to empower people through surfing best proselytized by SIMA, ISA, ASP, and those who stand to reap profits from such missionary ventures (the Surf Industrial Complex [SIC]), as Carr and Fernando Aguerre, President of the International Surfing Association (ISA) and Surf Industry Manufacturers Association (SIMA) Senior Advisor and frontman, seem to suggest?